Getting ready for your first doljanchi?

 Once babies made it past the first year, they were more likely to survive longer.
 So, Koreans have been holding a feast to commemorate this day and pray for the longevity of the child.

-Although the infant mortality rate decreased, the status of doljanchi has been elevated due to the increasingly low birth rate in South Korea.
+Although the infant mortality rate decreased, doljanchi has become even more important due to the low birth rate in South Korea.
+Most of my friends have one child now or stay DINK.

 What is doljabi (돌잡이)?